 Here’s what else you should know:

-- Each campsite has heated tarp tent showers, wash stations and meticulously cleaned outhouses
+- Campsites have heated tarp tent showers, wash stations and meticulously cleaned outhouses

 - Crystal clear water is supplied by nearby glacial streams, which is then filtered for drinking

 - There is no cell service in the areas we ride to but there is radio communication in case of emergencies

 - There is no internet/wifi available at the campsites